 The Transitional Living Center (TLC) is a confidential residential program targeted for, but not limited to, victims of domestic violence and sexual assault who wish to transition to a substance-free and violence-free lifestyle.
 TLC is open to women and their children and is comprised of two program components:

 The Independent Living apartments are in a four-plex on an adjacent lot to T-House.
-Rent is based on income.
-On-site individual and group assistance is available to address housing, employment, substance abuse, domestic violence and life skill issues.
+An occupancy charge is based on income.
+On-site individual and group assistance is available to address housing, employment, substance abuse, domestic violence, and life skill issues.
 Clients residing in the apartments may participate in the same programs as T-House residents.